neos/form/Documentation/Guide/source/adjusting-form-output.rst

 specialized *factory method*, which automatically applies the default values from the *form element definition* on the newly created form object before returning it.

+.. tip:: The defaults are not only applied on single form elements, but also on the FormDefinition and Page objects.
+The FormDefinition object has, by convention, the *form element type* ``TYPO3.Form:Form``, but you can also override it by passing the to-be-used type as third parameter to the constructor of :api-core-model:`FormDefinition`.

+   A *page* has, by default, the *form element type* ``TYPO3.Form:Page``, and you can override it by supplying a second parameter to the ``createPage()`` method of :api-core-model:`FormDefinition`.

 Supertypes
 ----------